shibapm/PackageConfig/README.md

 #endif
 ```

-Also be sure to invoke `write` method of the `Config` otherwise this won't work.
+Be sure to invoke `write` method of the `Config` otherwise this won't work.

 And then to use your executable user would need to run this in the same directory as his/her project `Package.swift`: